1995parham/no-sanction/README.md

 **Tired of seeing this page?** Have you ever wondered why you should even face this problem?
 If you think you DO DESERVE a normal life like others all around the world, stand up for your rights.

-There are many unfair sanctions on our country, here I want to describe the ways in which I can switch services and etc to have nicer experience with whom respects my nationality.
+There are many unfair sanctions against our country, here I want to describe the ways in which I can switch services and etc to have nicer experience with whom respects my nationality.
 The rule of thumb here is not to use online services as you can.

 ## Resources